sed-pro-inria/tools-training/1-vers/git.md

 ### The SHA-1

+With Git it is not possible to assign integer numbers to commits in a sequential way as is done in svn for instance, because Git's distributed nature and branches make the very notionof linear sequence vanish.

 Git uses the **SHA-1** cryptographic hash function to identify each object (**commit**, **tree**, **blob**) with a hash value.
 Such a hash value may look like the following one:  ``0e1e060688a560015614cf7ec4b77d8a0df07c2f``.

 The hash value is computed from the object's content.
+It is very unlikely that two diferent commit objects have the same **SHA-1** hash value.
+The likelihood of such collisions is so low that i is generally considered to be 0, meaning that in practice it is considered that having same SHA-1 hash and being the same commit are equivalent propositions.

-It is almost impossible that **SHA-1** gives the same hash value for two different contents.
-The risk of collision is almost zero, and we consider it to be zero.
+collision is almost zero, and we consider it to be zero.

 Each hash value identifies only one commit.
 It also identifies all the